Utah Administrative Code

 C. Recommended Teacher Resource: Instructional materials that are appropriate as resource materials for use by teachers.

-D. Recommended Student Resource: Instructional materials aligned to the Core or that support U-PASS that are developmentally appropriate, but not intended to be the primary instructional resource.
+D. Recommended Student Resource: Instructional materials aligned to the Core that are developmentally appropriate, but not intended to be the primary instructional resource.
 These materials may provide valuable content information for students.

 E. Reviewed, but not Recommended: Instructional materials that may not be aligned with the Core, may be inaccurate in content, include misleading connotations, contain undesirable presentation, or are in conflict with existing law and rules.
 School districts are strongly cautioned against using these materials.